 Pal-Arsinal Ski Resort – Pal Arinsal Estacion De Ski Snow

-- Delicious dinner on Friday night with wine and water included
+- 3 course welcome dinner with wine included

 *Note in the case that we change hotels because of capacity some amenities may not apply

 - Let us know of any rooming requests prior to the trip at the email below